AustinFiber/Chain_Reaction_Repository/README.md

 https://insightsoftware.com/blog/top-5-predictive-analytics-models-and-algorithms/

      # Deliverable 2
-#W e are choosing to use AI Implementation for our project.
+#We are choosing to use AI Implementation for our project.
 For our Anylogic model this is what each of our blocks represent:
 Source - Reporter Name
 Queue - Trade Value in 1000 USD